-In the case of provider management or co-management, one or more devices have been ordered by the customer.
-The customer may force a particular site-network-access to be connected on a particular device that he ordered.
+In the case of provider management or co-management, one or more devices have been ordered by the customer to a particular alreadyconfigured location.
+The customer may force a particular sitenetwork-access to be connected on a particular device that he ordered.